 The University entertains excellent sports facilities, including several indoor pools, the famous Nielsen Tennis Stadium for year-round indoor tennis, and several sport centers with gyms and numerous courts for basketball, volleyball, racquetball, squash, badminton, fencing, martial arts, gymnastics, and many more.
 In summer, outdoor facilities for softball and baseball, football, soccer, ultimate frisbee, tennis, beach ball and volleyball, field and track, etc. are provided.
 In winter, indoor ice arenas are maintained by the University for ice skating and ice hockey.

 Madison is a university city with a population of about 254,977 in a magnificent physical setting surrounded by five lakes.
 Its landscape is unique.
 Built on an isthmus between two glacial lakes, Wisconsin’s Capital City offers lake views from nearly every Downtown location and all along the beautiful University of Wisconsin Campus.
 Madison consistently ranks nationally as a top community in which to live, work, and play.
 Such ranking is based on a low crime rate, low unemployment rate, excellent public transportation, the location and infrastructure of the city, and many more criteria, including the intellectually exciting environment throughout the city.

 Madison is a city of many parks and recreational areas.
-The 1,200 acre Arboretum and the Vilas Park Zoo, one of the Midwest’s best zoological gardens, are two remarkable examples.
+The 1,200 acre Arboretum and the Henry Vilas Zoo, one of the Midwest’s best zoological gardens, are two remarkable examples.
 Camp Randall Stadium is home to the nationally-acclaimed Badger Football team.

 Outdoor activities in the Madison area are endless.
 In summer, popular activities include: hiking, biking, running, swimming, water skiing, boating, sailing, wind surfing, Frisbee, and more.
 In winter: ice skating, ice fishing, cross country skiing, downhill skiing, snow boarding, and many others are highly popular.

 Madison has a vibrant arts culture.
-The city features numerous concert, dance, opera, and theater performances at the Union Theater on campus, the Kohl Center, and the Overture Center, the Sylvee, the Majestic Theatre, and more.
+The city features numerous concert, dance, opera, and theater performances at the Union Theater on campus, the Kohl Center, the Overture Center, the Sylvee, the Majestic Theatre, and more.
 The city is home to many fine musicians, and world-renowned guest artists who perform on a regular basis.
 The city possesses numerous art galleries including The Chazen Museum of Art on campus, and the Madison Museum of Contemporary Art.